 Historic Preservation/World Heritage Sites

 I also have a long-standing interest in historic preservation and heritage sites, which allowed me to carry out smaller projects in collaboration with other colleagues.
 Together with Mark Brinda (then at the University of Minnesota) I completed a study about approaches to historic preservation in Quedlinburg, Germany, focusing on the tensions between preserving our urban heritage and making cities livable for their inhabitants.
 A book chapter with an update about this study was published in a book about urban developments after German reunification.

-Another paper, written jointly with Helen Hazen (Macalester College), examined the challenges of preserving authenticity and integrity at UNESCO World Heritage sites.
+Another paper, written jointly with Helen Hazen (then at Macalester College), examined the challenges of preserving authenticity and integrity at UNESCO World Heritage sites.
 It describes both natural and anthropogenic threats to world heritage sites and how they impact the authenticity and integrity of these sites.

 Alberts, Heike and Helen Hazen (2010): “Maintaining Authenticity and Integrity at Cultural World Heritage Sites,” Geographical Review 100(1), 56-73